-Most likely, the answer is no. Your insurance policy on a horse you own is only in effect while you have an insurable interest in the horse.
-Just like if you sold your car, the insurance on the car would not automatically transfer to the new owner, the same is true of a horse.
-So if you’re in the process of purchasing a new horse and want to make sure there is no lapse in coverage between the current owner’s policy and you, it’s a good idea to get all the paperwork for your new policy in order prior to the purchase so you can make coverage effective the day of the sale.
+Most likely the answer is no. Your insurance policy on a horse that you own is only in effect while you have an insurable interest in the horse.
+Just like if you sold your car, the insurance on the car would not transfer to the new owner, the same is true of horse insurance.
+So if you’re selling your horse, the new owners need to see about getting their own insurance in place as of the time of the sale.
+And conversely, if you are in the process of purchasing a new horse and want to make sure that coverage is in place as soon as you own the horse, make sure to have all the paperwork for your new policy in order and to an equine insurance agent for their review (and hopefully their approval) prior to the purchase so you can make coverage effective the day of the sale.

 2. My horse isn’t registered – can I still insure him?
-What type of identification can I use?
+If so, what type of identification can I use?

-If your horse isn’t registered, you can use a microchip number if one is available.
+Some companies do not require identification.
+For those that do, if your horse isn’t registered you can use a microchip number if one is available.
 If not, then photos can be used as identification.
-Typically a front and side view is all that’s necessary, and if you need a few days to get those to us, that’s fine, we can still see about getting coverage started pending receipt of the photos.
-And with just about everyone having a Smart Phone these days (and let's face it, we all love taking photos of our horses), emailing photos to us should hopefully be easy for you.
+Typically front and side views are all that are necessary, and if you need a few days to get those to us, that’s fine, we can still see about getting coverage started pending receipt of the photos.
+And with just about everyone having a smart phone these days (and let's face it, we all love taking photos of our horses), emailing photos to us should hopefully be easy for you.

-3. Do you need a copy of the Bill of Sale to get coverage started on my new horse?
+3. Do I need a copy of the Bill of Sale to get coverage started on my new horse?

-No. We do not need a copy of the bill of sale for our records, but you definitely want to keep that document on file, because in the event of a Mortality claim, the claims adjuster will ask you for proof of the sale and purchase price.
-They may also ask for proof of the purchase, such as a cancelled check, or wire transfer.
+No. We do not need a copy of the bill of sale for our records in order to start a policy, but you definitely want to keep that document on file because in the event of a Mortality claim, the claims adjuster will ask you for proof of the sale and the purchase price.
+They may also ask for proof of the financial transaction, such as a cancelled check, receipt, or proof of a wire transfer.

 4. Can I just call and insure my horse over the phone?

-This depends on the agency and/or insurance company.
-At Broadstone, we do require an application to be completed by the horse owner (or lessee if the horse is being leased).
+This depends on the agency and the insurance company they are placing coverage with.
+At Broadstone, we usually require an application to be completed by the horse owner (or lessee if the horse is being leased).
 The application asks for very important information with regard to the horse and the coverages that you want, and we feel it is best that we have that information in writing from you so there are no misunderstandings.

-That said, we make the paperwork as easy as possible.
-The application can be completed and signed as a fillable PDF and then emailed to us.
-Or completed by hand and scanned/emailed, faxed, or even sent as a picture from your smart phone – as long as we can read the application (and all the questions are answered) and it is signed/dated by you, we should be able to work with it.
+That said, we make the paperwork as easy to complete as possible.
+The application can be filled out and signed as a fillable PDF and then emailed to us.
+Or completed by hand and scanned/emailed, faxed, or even sent as a picture from your smart phone.
+As long as we can read the application (and all the questions are answered) and it is signed/dated by you, and we have any other required paperwork, we should be able to help.

 5. Do I have to pay a vet to examine the horse before I can get him insured?

-In most cases, for sound and healthy horeses, you do not.
+In most cases for sound and healthy horses, you do not.
 That said, you will definitely need a current vet certificate (or copy of the pre-purchase exam for a recent purchase) for horses to be insured for over a certain value (typically $50,000- $100,000) or ages under 6 months or over 15 or 16 (depending on the company).
 Something from the vet may also be necessary if the horse has had a recent injury or illness that the underwriter would like addressed.
-In addition, with one company that Broadstone works with, if you have not known the horse for at least 30 days, a vet certificate will also be required.
+In addition, with one company that we work with, if you have not known the horse for at least 30 days, a vet certificate will also be required.